thyme676/SliPi/README.md

 # License

-This project is licensed under the GPLv3 - see the LICENSE file for details
+This project is licensed under the GPLv3 - see the LICENSE file for details.

+Included shaders in shaders directory are subject to MIT license, see included LICENSE file in shaders directory for more information.
+Copywrite on these files belongs to its respective contributors, see LICENSE file in shaders directory for more details.

 ## Installing
 After cloning repo install the requirements with: